 Editor's note: Whether and how ECS-ER uses a different procedure to collect information from another ECS-ER or ECS from a different domain is FFS.Related updates to EDGE-10 interface are FFS.

 3. The ECS-ER sends a ECS discovery response to the ECS.
-The response includes ECS configuration information of the Partner ECS(s) available in the H-PLMN and/or the V-PLMN, depending on the serving PLMN of the UE as indicated in step 1 and may include DNN and S-NSSAI information for roaming UEs to establish an LBO PDU session with the ECS as specified in 3GPP TS 23.548 [20].
+The response includes ECS profile of the Partner ECS(s) available in the H-PLMN and/or the V-PLMN, depending on the serving PLMN of the UE as indicated in step 1 and may include DNN and S-NSSAI information for roaming UEs to establish an LBO PDU session with the ECS as specified in 3GPP TS 23.548 [20].
 The ECS caches the received information for further use.

 NOTE: The ECS sending the ECS discovery request can also be an ECS-ER.